armijnhemel/devicecode/README.md

 and without Git:

 ```
-$ time python devicecode.py -i TechInfoDepot-20231002144356.xml --wiki-type=TechInfoDepot -o /tmp/blaat --no-git
+$ time python devicecode.py -i TechInfoDepot-20231002144356.xml --wiki-type=TechInfoDepot -o ~/devicecode

 real	0m38.859s
 user	0m38.384s
 sys	0m0.266s
 ```

-Because of this performance impact there is also a flag `--no-git` that can be used to disable using Git.
-When processing an initial dump the following (example) workflow could be used instead:
+Because of this performance impact Git support is disabled by default.
+To enable it there is a flag `--use-git`.

+When processing an initial dump the following (example) workflow is recommended:

 ```
 $ mkdir ~/devicecode
-$ python devicecode.py -i TechInfoDepot-20231002144356.xml --wiki-type=TechInfoDepot -o ~/devicecode --no-git
+$ python devicecode.py -i TechInfoDepot-20231002144356.xml --wiki-type=TechInfoDepot -o ~/devicecode
 $ cd ~/devicecode
 $ git init
 $ git add TechInfoDepot
 $ git commit -m "add initial dump"
 ```

-When processing updates the `--no-git` flag could then be skipped.
+When processing updates the `--use-git` flag could then be used.

 ### Exploring the data using the DeviceCode TUI